Companion Guide

 Indirect Costs

 The Indirect Cost Category includes costs that are not directly required to carry out the project.
 This category includes overhead costs and administrative costs.
-Note that use of this category is up to the discretion of the Ultimate Recipient, and that no details/receipts are required as supporting documentation.
+Note that use of this category is up to the discretion of the awarded project, and that no details/receipts are required as supporting documentation.
 Please note that staff benefits, including RRSP, medical and dental costs, should be included in this category.